torvalds/linux/Documentation/trace/stm.rst

 Each stm_source device will need to assume a master and a range of channels, depending on how many channels it requires.
 These are allocated for the device according to the policy configuration.
-If there's a node in the root of the policy directory that matches the stm_source device's name (for example, "console"), this node will be used to allocate master and channel numbers.
-If there's no such policy node, the stm core will use the catch-all entry "default", if one exists.
-If neither policy nodes exist, the write() to stm_source_link will return an error.
+If there's a analde in the root of the policy directory that matches the stm_source device's name (for example, "console"), this analde will be used to allocate master and channel numbers.
+If there's anal such policy analde, the stm core will use the catch-all entry "default", if one exists.
+If neither policy analdes exist, the write() to stm_source_link will return an error.

 stm_console